 Path to War is a 2002 HBO television film and the last work of its director, John Frankenheimer.
 It stars Michael Gambon as President Lyndon Johnson, Alec Baldwin as Secretary of Defense Robert McNamara, and Donald Sutherland as presidential advisor Clark Clifford, who succeeded McNamara as Secretary of Defense.

-1964.
-Following the largest landslide in U.S history.
-Lyndon Johnson, is confirmed as the President of the United States, and he has big plans for the country.
-'The Great Society'.
+1965: Following the largest electoral landslide in U.S history, LBJ is confirmed as the President of the United States, and he has big plans for the country.
+"The Great Society".
 A chance to make the land that all Americans dream of.
-Healthcare, Education, welfare and civil rights reforms.
+Healthcare, education, welfare and civil rights reforms.
 He and his cabinet intend to eliminate poverty and racial injustice.
 But the drums of war are beating in South-East Asia...

-A tragedy of a President who went along with the plan and the best experts he had, for a war he really did not want.
-But was ultimately destroyed by it.
+The film dramatizes the tragedy of a President who went along with the plan and the best experts he had, for a war he really did not want, and was ultimately destroyed by it.

 This Movie provides examples of:

 - The Chess Master: LBJ successfully plays his hands that he used to play when he was master of the Senate.
 A subplot focuses on his efforts to pass the Voting Rights Act and confronting George Wallace's treatment of Civil Rights activists in Alabama using the famous "Johnson Treatment."
 Unfortunately power slips away when he finds opposition to the Vietnam War increase.